CarterStefan/visit_stafford/README.md

 Another bug I found upon testing was the Info Windows on the Maps feature.
 When opening an info window and then clicking close, the page would jump down by a few pixels.
 This only occured on Chrome and Edge, the issue did not occur on Firefox.
 However, the issue was also present on the default Google Info Windows (not just my markers).
 Unfortunately, I was unable to find a solution to this issue.

 ## Deployment
-I used GitHub and Gitpod to create all pages and css on my site.
+I used Gitpod to create the index page, CSS and Javascript / JQuery on my site.
 This was initially started with the Code Institute Template.

-This was used for version control and regularly pushed changes using the terminal in Gitpod.
+GitHub was used for version control and regularly pushing changes, using the terminal in Gitpod, to master branch.

 To deploy the page and make it viewable to others, I used Github pages:
 1. In the Visit Stafford project I clicked on the settings tab.